Vignesh-Hariharan/fraud-detection-pipeline/README.md

 ## Key Learnings

+### The Main Finding: Why the Simpler Model Won

+The 15-feature model underperformed the 6-feature baseline.
+Investigating why revealed three compounding problems:

+1. **Point-in-time leakage** — `customer_avg_amount`, `amount_z_score`, and velocity features were computed in dbt over the *full* dataset before the train/test split.
+Training rows could therefore see statistics that included future test-window transactions.
+2. **Label-derived input** — `merchant_fraud_rate` is computed directly from the fraud label column across the full dataset.
+This means the model trained on a variable that already encodes the answer for some rows.
+3. **ID columns passed to Cortex** — training tables included transaction ID and timestamp columns, which Cortex treated as numeric inputs, adding noise.

+A production version would compute all aggregations point-in-time over the training window only, exclude ID columns, and compute merchant risk rates on training rows only.
+These are standard safeguards that this project skipped — and the model results made the gap visible.

+**Why this is worth showing:** Catching this kind of leakage after the fact — and being able to explain exactly *why* the simpler model won — demonstrates the diagnostic thinking that matters in production ML work.

 ### What Worked
 - **Iterative approach**: Starting simple and adding features incrementally
-- **Time-based split**: Training on older data (before Oct 2020), testing on newer data (Oct 2020+) to see how well it predicts future transactions
+- **Time-based split**: Training on older data (before Oct 2020), testing on newer data (Oct 2020+)
 - **Feature comparison**: Actually measuring which features help vs hurt
-- **Finding the right cutoff**: Testing different confidence levels to decide when to flag a transaction as fraud
+- **Finding the right cutoff**: Testing different confidence thresholds for fraud flagging
-- **dbt for features**: SQL is fast, readable, and testable
+- **dbt for features**: SQL-based feature engineering is fast, readable, and testable

-### Challenges
-- **Uneven data**: Only 0.17% of transactions are fraud (most are legitimate), making it harder to detect the rare fraud cases
-- **Choosing what to measure**: Researched common fraud patterns and tested them one by one
-- **Precision vs Recall**: Balanced trade-off between false alarms and missed fraud
-- **Snowflake Cortex limits**: Managed ML service with less control than custom models

 ### What I'd Do Differently
+- Compute all aggregations point-in-time using only training-window data
+- Exclude ID and timestamp columns from Cortex inputs
+- Compute `merchant_fraud_rate` from training rows only
 - Test more time windows (6h, 48h, 30d) for velocity features
-- Test which measurements matter most and remove the ones that don't help
-- Test with different date ranges to confirm the model works consistently
-- Add multiple rounds of testing on different data chunks if not using Snowflake Cortex
+- Add multiple evaluation folds rather than a single train/test split

 ## Limitations